djmagee5/BEAST_GLM/README.md

 				state3	8.8	6.4	0	7.9
 				state4	27.4	10.9	14.3	0

-4. The program will check for any invalid values (i.e. data that are not float-able) and inform you where incorrect points in the file are (line/column).
+The program will check for any invalid values (i.e. data that are not float-able) and inform you where incorrect points in the file are (line/column).
-5. ***IMPORTANT***
 The program WILL AUTOMATICALLY LOG TRANSFORM YOUR DATA (natural log).
 There is no need to do this prior to running the program.
-   Any predictor data that you upload that has already been log-tranformed will thus be incorrect in the new XML file, biasing your results.
+Any predictor data that you upload that has already been log-tranformed will thus be incorrect in the new XML file.

 Program Output
 --------------